Last updated on May 26, 2023

 - For proper operation, Pad and Bar/Bar Pro need to maintain Neat level pairing at all times.
 You can find the Pairing status at the top of your Neat Pad’s System Settings.

-2.2 Teams level pairing: Neat Pad and Neat Bar/Bar Pro
+2.2 Microsoft level pairing: Neat Pad and Neat Bar/Bar Pro

-Once you have successfully paired the Neat Bar or Bar Pro with a Neat Pad at the Neat level, the Bar/Bar Pro and Pad will launch their respective Teams Rooms software.
-In order to operate as a single Teams Room device, the two devices will now need to pair at the Teams level.
+Once you have successfully paired the Neat Bar or Bar Pro with a Neat Pad at the Neat level, the Bar/Bar Pro and Pad will launch their respective Microsoft Teams Rooms software.
+In order to operate as a single Microsoft Teams Room device, the two devices will now need to pair at the Microsoft level.

-Successful Teams level pairing between a Bar/Bar Pro and Pad will mean the following:
+Successful Microsoft level pairing between a Bar/Bar Pro and Pad will mean the following:

-- The Teams software running on Pad and Bar are able to communicate over IP address on TCP port 9090.
+- The Microsoft Teams software running on Pad and Bar are able to communicate over IP address.